Prepare your Teams store submission

 You've designed, built, and tested your Microsoft Teams app.
 Now you're ready to list it so people can discover and start using your app.

-Before you submit your app to Partner Center, make sure you've done the following.
+Before you submit your app to Partner Center, ensure you've done the following.

 Validate your app package